Dragon Knight (video game)

-Dragon Knight (ドラゴンナイト) is a fantasy-themed eroge role-playing video game and the original entry in the Dragon Knight franchise that was originally developed and published by ELF Corporation in 1989.
+is a fantasy-themed eroge role-playing video game and the original entry in the Dragon Knight franchise originally developed and published by ELF Corporation in 1989.
 Its remake was created by NEC Avenue in 1995.
 Both versions were released only in Japan.
-The game was adapted into an anime film in 1991 and was followed by Dragon Knight II in 1990.
+The game was adapted into an OVA in 1991 and was followed by Dragon Knight II in 1990.

 Gameplay

 Gameplay-wise, Dragon Knight is a dungeon crawler typical for its era (similar to that of early Wizardry games).
 The exploration and combat are shown from the first-person perspective using a 2D engine, combat in the game is turn-based and enemies are encountered randomly (a similar system was also used in the first sequel).
 With each new floor, the mazes becomes more sophisticated (in the remake there is a helpful mini-map with grid coordinates), and enemies are getting stronger.
 The fights in the first game are difficult and unbalanced.
 The protagonist can attack, defend, and use spells and items to fight monsters (up to six (three in the remake) at once).